18 Legit Online Jobs for College Students (That Pay Well)

 These types of online jobs for college students usually range between 10 to 30 hours per week and can easily work around a busy college schedule.

 Find search engine evaluator jobs on:

-What it pays: $5-$995 per gig
+What it pays: $5 to $995 per gig

 Five dollars doesn’t sound like much, but for tasks that take just a few minutes of your time, it adds up fast.
-And it only goes up from there.
+If you have a specialized skill, you can charge more.

 Projects on Fiverr range from $5 to $995, and you can offer three versions of your services at three different price points.
 Many Fiverr sellers have turned it into their full-time gig, while others use it to make money on the side.

 Popular services available on Fiverr include writing, web development, and graphic design.
 You can also do something unique or offbeat like prank calls or celebrity impressions.

 What it pays: $10 to $17 per hour